kollokollo/X11Basic/CONTRIBUTING.md

 More things left to do:
 =======================
 - test the thing and find more bugs,
-- Optimize a bit more, improve performance
+- Optimize a bit more, improve performance,
-- The WINDOWS-Version needs more work
+- The WINDOWS-Version needs more work,
-- work on the sound system
+- work on the sound system,
-- work on the SDL-Graphics implementation (fill styles etc...)
+- work on the SDL-Graphics implementation (fill styles etc...),
-- documentation needs more work
+- documentation needs more work,
-- port it to apple ipad/iphone
+- port it to apple ipad/iphone,
+- improve the 64 Version (pointer handling),
 (etc. etc.)

 So you are welcome to help.